 Education Studies BA (Hons) Modules

-- Teaching Diversity: Inclusive Education - rather than being a marginal theme on how some learners can be integrated into mainstream education, inclusive education is explored as transformation of the education system in response to the diversity of learners
+- Contexts for Inclusion - Inclusive education is concerned with providing appropriate responses to the broad spectrum of learning needs in formal and non-formal educational settings.
+Rather than being a marginal theme on how some learners can be integrated into mainstream education, inclusive education is an approach that looks into how to transform education systems in order to respond to the diversity of learners.

 Plus, select one or two modules from:

 - Philosophy of Education - critically examines the contributions of key philosophers to our understanding of education, ranging from classical thinkers such as Plato and Aristotle to contemporary ones including Paulo Freire and Richard Rorty

 - Global Comparative Education - encourages students to look beyond UK borders by examining education systems around the world, utilising comparative frameworks and considering global conceptualisations of education

 - Computer Programming as a Tool for Learning - allows you to gain practical experience in key programming environments and languages that are widely used in UK primary schools, such as MIT’s ‘Scratch’.
 Practical work is situated through coverage of key theory, research and professional literature on the application and value of children’s computer programming.

 - Music in the Life of the Primary School - offers students basic, core practical skills in primary music education, supported by engagement with key contemporary debates regarding UK policy, practice, theory and research into children’s musical development